 We require a response to our invitation by May 1 of the year you plan to enter Duquesne University.
 After May 1 we cannot guarantee a place for a student who does not respond by the deadline.

-This form should be mailed to the office of the Honors College.
+- The application should be mailed to the office of the Honors College.
+Required supporting documentation includes:

 - One letter of recommendation (from an academic advisor or a faculty member)